 The surname Carlevaro was first found in Naples, (Italian: Napoli, Latin: Neapolis) where in the 1500's Andrea Carnevale was head judiciary under King Alfonso.

-Important Dates for the Carlevaro family
+Early History of the Carlevaro family

 This web page shows only a small excerpt of our Carlevaro research.
 More information is included under the topic Early Carlevaro History in all our PDF Extended History products and printed products wherever possible.